mappo7/ec-site-traits/_traits/123-unstable.md

 ![icon](/assets/images/trait-icons/{{page.image}})

-*This Trait was proposed by @Eskalexia as part of our first community Trait creation contest.*
+**Community Trait proposed by:** @Eskalexia

-Each time this card changes wallets (through being traded on OpenSea or otherwise transferred), one Randomized Edition Trait changes to a different Randomized Edition Trait.
+Each time this card changes wallets **one Random Edition Trait changes to a different Random Edition Trait**.

+*Terms and conditions apply.